s3n-w6i/drino/Readme.md

 <summary>Original performance goals</summary>

-- Performance & Efficiency
 - Preprocessing on Baden-Württemberg:
   - < 3h on laptop (all cores)
   - < 2GB peak RAM
   - < 5GB disk in addition to dataset
 - Queries on Baden-Württemberg:
   - < 50ms
   - < 500MB auxilary RAM per query (in addition to precomputed data)
   - no extra disk space

 </details>